Hartrik/Sand-Game-2/README.md

 [![GitHub Release][b-release-img]][b-release-link]

-**Sand Game 2** is a *falling sand* game where you are given an empty canvas and a wide range of various elements which allows you to place and mix them as you like.
+**Sand Game 2** is a *falling sand* game where you are given an empty canvas and a wide range of various elements.
+Try to build something cool!

 **Features**
 - many elements and tools